vexchange/fee-collector/README.md

 Vexchange will also use its own liquidity pools to execute asset sales (as opposed to an auction or some other mechanism).
-However, as an extension we will cap the max trade slippage to either:
+However, as an extension we will cap the max trade slippage to:
-- The fee for the pair
-  - Only LPs can profit from front-running the fee sales
 - Vexchange's portion of the fee for the pair
   - No one can profit from front-running the fee sales
-  - If Vexchange's platform fee is `0` we will need a fallback tolerance
+  - If Vexchange's platform fee is `0` calls to `SellHolding` will fail

-In addition to this, we will also allow the caller to provide a swap path of up to 2 swaps.
-If the two swap path returns more than a direct swap to VET it will be accepted (will still be subject to slippage caps).

-Vexchange will also need to support:
+Vexchange will also support:
-- Disabling sales for specified tokens
+- Disabling sales for specific tokens
-- Disabling withdrawals for specified LP pairs
+- Disabling withdrawals for specific LP pairs
-- Specifying multiple desired tokens
 - Setting what token a pair will swap to (non set pairs will swap to default desired token)